Q. I’ve taken the Myers Briggs Type before – should I take it again?

 “I’ve taken the Myers Briggs Type Indicator (MBTI) before and I remember my type & it seemed accurate, but I want to see if it’s changed.”

 ► If you already have taken the assessment and discovered your best-fit Myers Briggs type, it doesn’t make sense to retake the assessment again.
 The preferences that the MBTI assesses are inborn and do not change.
 The best way to understand this concept is to think of MBTI preferences as like “handedness”.
 Left-handed people can function right-handedly, and over time can become more and more comfortable using their right hand, but their natural preference towards their left hand is inborn and will never go away.
 Your time is probably better spent learning how to use knowledge of your type to reach your goals.

 Q: “Why do people’s MBTI assessment results sometimes “come out wrong””?

-A: Because we're all different, some of us will interpret the items on the MBTI differently than the authors intended, and this different interpretation will lead us to answer in a way that will skew our results and our initial MBTI type may not be quite right for us.
-Everyone who takes the Myers Briggs with a trained facilitator should go through a careful MBTI results interpretation and confirmation process, but unfortunately not everyone does.
-It is only after a careful MBTI results interpretation and confirmation process that the assessment is complete - and everyone should be pretty close to their best-fit type by this point.
-It is very important that everyone successfully learn their best-fit type, as it's only after you know your correct type that you can start using Myers Briggs theory to better understand yourself and better understand and work with others.
+A: Because we’re all different, some of us will interpret the items on the MBTI differently than the authors intended, and this different interpretation will lead us to answer in a way that will skew our results and our initial MBTI type may not be quite right for us.
+Everyone who takes the Myers Briggs with a trained facilitator should go through a careful MBTI results interpretation and confirmation process, but unfortunately that doesn’t always happen.
+If your “assessed type” doesn’t seem like a very close fit, we recommend a through MBTI results interpretation and confirmation process with a trained factiliator, as it’s only after you’re sure of your correct type that Myers Briggs theory and information will be helpful in better understanding yourself and better understanding and working with others.